 Follow the steps below to translate your Word file:

 - Click ‘Documents‘ to select the Word document to be adopted.
 Copy and paste the text from the document into the white box.
-Alternatively, upload via the drag and drop method or select the file from your computer.
+Alternatively, upload via drag and drop or select the file from your computer.

 - You will notice that you can select the original language on the left or leave it on the setting ‘Detect Language’ to detect automatically.
 You must select the destination language on the right in the ‘Translation’ field.

 - Once happy with your selection, click ‘Translate’ to change your file.
 The tool will translate your file and download it to where you receive your downloads.
 You will need to copy and paste it back into a Word document.
 The completed version will appear on the right if you have pasted the text into the white box.

 Step 3: Convert The Translated Word File To PDF

 Now all that remains is to convert your translated Word document to the original format.
 You can do this by following the process outlined in Step 1 but by using the reverse method.
 The FormatPDF website also has a free Word-to-PDF file conversion tool.